Junior Football

 Every team will be provided with a kit bag at the start of the season which contains club shirts, balls, cones and bibs.
 It is up to the team if they have training or not (1 training session per week is recommended) and there will be the opportunity to request a space for practices.

-Coaches are encouraged to complete a Junior Coaching Course which will be held in the Western Springs Clubrooms and at no expense to the coach.
+Coaches are encouraged to complete a Junior Coaching Course which will be arranged by NRF (at this link https://www.nrf.org.nz/Coaches-1/Education-Course-Calendar) and at no expense to the coach.
 These usually require you to attend just one session and will help you with ideas on how to help the kids develop.
 Team Coaches should encourage positive behaviours, and all players to perform different skills and roles within the team.

 ORGANISATION